EdernOllivier/ParentScheme/README.md

 # ParentScheme
-This is the value of the Parent's numerical scheme of the linearized odometric model
+This is the value of the Parent's numerical scheme of the linearized odometric model.

 SETUP :